DoD-Platform-One/bigbang/docs/understanding-bigbang/package-architecture/kiali.md

 ## High Availability

 HA can be accomplished for Kiali via two methods.
 You can directly control the replicas required or have Kiali create and use a horizontal pod autoscaler and set a min/max number of replicas for the deployment.

+Big Bang uses the horizontal pod autoscaler by default with `minReplicas: 1` and `maxReplicas: 2`.

 Both methods are shown below:

 - Specific number of replicas
 ```yaml